mzazon/awesome-cloud-projects/aws/infrastructure-automation-proton-cdk/infrastructure-automation-proton-cdk.md

 1. AWS account with administrator access and permissions to create Proton resources
 2. AWS CLI v2 installed and configured with appropriate permissions
-3. Node.js 16+ and npm installed for CDK development
+3. Node.js 18+ and npm installed for CDK development
 4. AWS CDK v2 installed globally (`npm install -g aws-cdk`)
 5. Understanding of Infrastructure as Code and containerized applications
 6. Git repository for storing template code and application source
 7. Basic knowledge of YAML, CloudFormation, and CI/CD concepts
+8. Estimated cost: $15-30/month for testing (VPC NAT Gateway, ECS cluster, S3 storage)

 > **Note**: AWS Proton charges for template storage and provisioning operations.
 Review [Proton pricing](https://aws.amazon.com/proton/pricing/) to understand costs.
 Template storage is typically minimal, but consider the cost of underlying resources provisioned by templates.